Dr. Allan Meyers

-Read more about these outstanding Ford Scholars.
+Read more about these and our other outstanding Ford Scholars.

 Anthropology, the broadest of all the social sciences, is the scientific study of human biological and cultural diversity.
 It is not bound by time, as it explores the human experience from our earliest ancestors to the present.
 It is also global, not bound by space.
 Anthropologists study peoples in remote corners of the world as well as those in our own society.
 Anthropology falls within the humanities and the natural sciences.
 It is a holistic discipline, for it looks at the mutual interdependence of the biological and cultural aspects of humans.
 The major subfields of anthropology are cultural anthropology, biological anthropology, archaeology, and linguistics.